“Too much, too little, and too dirty” — that’s how one representative at the Asian Development Bank described Asia’s water problems.

 Water is a bridge builder.

 For a long time, the people of India and Nepal were secluded — Nepalis by their distance, and the Banchara by their caste.
-But clean water has allowed our partners in both countries to make connections, sharing more than just a cup of cold water.
+But clean water has allowed our partners in both countries to make connections, and ultimately provide hope to these communities.

 By helping provide clean water, you are making an impact on every part of a person’s life.
 Click below to learn more about how you can bring water — and hope — to people in India, Nepal, and around the world.